 Q: What Is High-Frequency Start, Lift-Arc, and Scratch Start?

 A: The high-frequency start enables this machine to overcome resistance easily and fill the gap between the work surface and torch.
-The lift-arc significantly reduces the chance of contamination, ensuring your weld is at its cleanest.
+The lift-arc significantly reduces the chance of contamination, so that ensuring your weld is at its cleanest.
 To complete this welder’s circuit, all you need to do is scratch its electrode on the surface you are working on.

 Q: How Does One Get The Tungsten Tip Ready?